DelMaestroGroup/papers-code-interactingBHZmodel/README.md

 To generate input file, go to the input_files folder and run the following command :
 * python Create_input_dmrg.py M_val

 2. The data for the non-interacting BHZ model was generated via exact diagonalization.
-The details of this code is provided in the "ED-code" folder of this repository.
+The code can be found [here](https://github.com/DelMaestroGroup/Exact_Diagonalization_BHZ).
+Detail instructions are provided in this repo regarding compilations, executions and more.

 ### Support
 This work was supported by the U. S. Department of Energy, Office of Science, Office of Basic Energy Sciences,under Award No. DE-SC0022311.